hisausage7/147M6/README.md

     <script>
             document.addEventListener("DOMContentLoaded", function () {
               const questions =   [
+                [
+  {
+    question: "Ferrous metals are so-called because their main constituent is:",
+    options: ["A. carbon", "B. iron", "C. cementite"],
+    answer: "B"
+  },
+  {
+    question: "A metal's resistance to fracture under the action of external bending or impact forces is called:",
+    options: ["A. hardness", "B. strength", "C. toughness"],
+    answer: "C"
+  },
+  {
+    question: "The maximum percentage of carbon that can be dissolved in iron at room temperature is:",
+    options: [
+      "A. less than when the iron is above its upper critical temperature", "B. more than when it is above its upper critical temperature", "C. the same regardless of the temperature of the iron" ],
+    answer: "A"
+  },
+  {
+    question: "Steel is a term given to:",
+    options: [
+      "A. iron that contains a percentage of carbon in solution", "B. iron that contains one or more elements in addition to carbon", "C. a metal that is predominantly made of iron" ],
+    answer: "A"
+  },
+  {
+    question: "High carbon steel contains:",
+    options: [
+      "A. 0.2% to 0.5% carbon",
+      "B. 0.7% to 1.5% carbon",
+      "C. 2% to 5% carbon"
+    ],
+    answer: "B"
+  },
+  {
+    question: "An alloy containing 75% nickel and 25% cobalt would be called:",
+    options: [
+      "A. nickel steel alloy",
+      "B. high nickel alloy",
+      "C. low cobalt steel alloy"
+    ],
+    answer: "B"
+  },
+  {
+    question: "Stainless steels must contain a minimum chromium percentage of:",
+    options: ["A. 3%", "B. 5%", "C. 12%"],
+    answer: "C"
+  },
+  {
+    question: "Chromium is added to steel to:",
+    options: [
+      "A. give a fine grain structure and reduce brittleness", "B. increase its work-hardening capacity",
+      "C. increase hardness and corrosion resistance"
+    ],
+    answer: "C"
+  },
+  {
+    question: "Temper brittleness is a feature of:",
+    options: [
+      "A. nickel steel",
+      "B. austenitic stainless steel",
+      "C. high carbon steel"
+    ],
+    answer: "B"
+  },
+  {
+    question: "A property of 'Invar' steel is that it:",
+    options: [
+      "A. has an extremely low coefficient of expansion", "B. has very high permeability",
+      "C. self-hardens under mechanical pressure"
+    ],
+    answer: "A"
+  },
+  {
+    question: "A small percentage of lead is added to some steels to:",
+    options: [
+      "A. improve their machinability",
+      "B. reduce their brittleness",
+      "C. improve their wear resistance"
+    ],
+    answer: "A"
+  },
+  {
+    question: "A suitable material for use in an aircraft landing gear structure would be:",
+    options: [
+      "A. high carbon steel",
+      "B. tungsten, cobalt alloy steel",
+      "C. chrome, molybdenum alloy steel"
+    ],
+    answer: "C"
+  },
+  {
+    question: "A suitable alloy for use in an engine turbine wheel would be:",
+    options: [
+      "A. ferritic stainless steel",
+      "B. martensitic stainless steel",
+      "C. medium carbon steel"
+    ],
+    answer: "A"
+  },
+  {
+    question: "Austenitic steel:",
+    options: [
+      "A. does not expand or contract",
+      "B. does not respond to heat treatment",
+      "C. is magnetic"
+    ],
+    answer: "B"
+  },
+  {
+    question: "When carbon steel is being 'tempered' it is cooled:",
+    options: [
+      "A. slowly in the furnace",
+      "B. freely in still air",
+      "C. by quenching"
+    ],
+    answer: "C"
+  },
+  {
+    question: "When nickel is added to steel its main effect is to increase:",
+    options: [
+      "A. toughness",
+      "B. hardness",
+      "C. corrosion resistance"
+    ],
+    answer: "A"
+  },
+  {
+    question: "The heat treatment that softens steel and makes it more ductile is called:",
+    options: [
+      "A. tempering",
+      "B. annealing",
+      "C. normalising"
+    ],
+    answer: "B"
+  },
+  {
+    question: "The heat treatment that relieves locked up stresses and refines grain structure is called:",
+    options: [
+      "A. tempering",
+      "B. annealing",
+      "C. normalising"
+    ],
+    answer: "C"
+  },
+  {
+    question: "The 'fatigue limit' for a component is defined as:",
+    options: [
+      "A. the maximum load that can be endured for an infinite number of load cycles", "B. the load at which the component will instantly fail", "C. the minimum load that can be endured for an infinite number of load cycles" ],
+    answer: "A"
+  },
+  {
+    question: "Yield stress is the maximum stress that can be endured without:",
+    options: [
+      "A. fracture",
+      "B. permanent distortion",
+      "C. work hardening"
+    ],
+    answer: "B"
+  },
+  {
+    question: "The hardness test that is most suited to very hard and very soft materials is the:",
+    options: [
+      "A. Brinell hardness test",
+      "B. Vickers hardness test",
+      "C. Barcol hardness test"
+    ],
+    answer: "B"
+  },
+  {
+    question: "An impact test result for metal test pieces is a measure of the:",
+    options: [
+      "A. energy remaining after impacting and breaking the test piece", "B. energy at the start of the pendulum's swing", "C. energy absorbed by the test piece"
+    ],
+    answer: "C"
+  },
+  {
+    question: "Which of these statements is false?
+(Remember?
+Read the question!)",
+    options: [
+      "A. brittle material cannot have high tensile strength", "B. brittle material cannot have high toughness", "C. brittle material cannot have high ductility" ],
+    answer: "A"
+  },
+  {
+    question: "Tungsten and chromium will harden carbon steel by:",
+    options: [
+      "A. dissolving in ferrite and creating a fine grain structure", "B. distorting the grain structure",
+      "C. reacting with carbon and forming carbide"
+    ],
+    answer: "C"
+  },
+  {
+    question: "The term 'high speed steel' refers to alloy steels that are used for:",
+    options: [
+      "A. high-speed aircraft",
+      "B. high-speed cutting tools",
+      "C. high rotational speed components"
+    ],
+    answer: "B"
+  },

   { question: "Pure copper can be hardened by:", options: ["A. heat treatment","B. cold working","C. case hardening"], answer: "B" }, { question: "Precipitation treatment is given to some alloys in order to:", options: ["A. make them softer and more ductile","B. harden them","C. relieve internal locked up stresses"], answer: "B" }, { question: "Non-ferrous metals are defined as metals that:", options: ["A. contain no iron","B. are non-magnetic","C. do not contain iron as a major constituent"], answer: "C" },